stencila/dockta/README.md

 ### Continuous integration

-Linting, test coverage, binary builds, package builds, and documentation generation are done on each push on [Travis CI](https://travis-ci.org/stencila/dockter).
+Linting, test coverage, binary builds, package builds, and documentation generation are done on each push on [Travis CI](https://travis-ci.org/stencila/dockter). [`semantic-release`](https://github.com/semantic-release/semantic-release) is enabled to automate version management, Github releases and NPM package publishing.

 ## See also